duanegoodner/dispatch-model-benchmarks/README.md

 #### ✅ Observations:
 - Runtime polymorphism has **5 orders of magnitude more stores and loads** than CRTP/Concepts.
 - Runtime Expensive has ~40% more stores and ~2.8x more loads than Runtime FMA.
+- CRTP / Concepts have much higher cache miss rate than RP, but still run much faster due to lower overall workload.

 ### 🔑 Key Insights

 #### 🏎 1️⃣ CRTP and Concepts are significantly faster than Runtime Polymorphism
-- RP requires more instructions & branches than CRTP/Concepts.
+- RP requires more instructions & branches and massively higher memory access than CRTP/Concepts.
 - Virtual function calls likely account for the large gap, with a much more pronounced slowdown in the Expensive function.
 - Uops : Instruction ratios clearly indicate more aggressive compiler optimization for CRTP/Concepts than RP.
-- RP instructions retire at a higher rate, but this does not compensate for the sheer number of extra instructions.
-- When RP stalls, it's typically frontend bound, likely due to instruction fetch latency.

 #### ⚖️ 2️⃣ CRTP and Concepts are identical
 - CRTP and Concepts retire the same number of instructions & branches.
 - Aggressive compiler optimizations likely explain why the Expensive computation is not heavier than FMA.
-- Both are backend bound (~70%), meaning execution unit stalls dominate.